 Each generation has their own culture and language requiring different methods of communication and engagement.
 For example, millennials want to understand the higher meaning of the company they work for, not just the monthly Profit and Loss statement.
 Gerhard says the older generations should attempt to understand their values.

 2. Sales 3.0

 Before jumping into Sales 3.0, let’s look at Sales 1.
 0 and 2.0 first.
 Sales 1.0 involved face to face interactions.
 Salespeople with the best presentations closed the most deals.
-Sales 2.0 incorporated CRM systems, social media strategy, mobile, big data and cloud.
+Sales 2.0 incorporated CRM systems, mobile, big data and cloud.
 New technologies required the sales professional to become a better listener, much of it happening through online channels.

 Gerhard says Sales 3.0 enables salespeople to be more efficient.
 Software powered by artificial intelligence, machine learning, and other cognitive computing tools are directing salespeople and managers on how to be more productive.
 SAP’s Digital Board Room is an excellent example of Sales 3.0 in action.
 Executives can instantly receive responses to questions that would typically entail a delayed response from staffers.

 Digital transformation is happening everywhere, and Gerhard says that those who resist will become roadkill – they’ll become obsolete.
 He postulates that 50% of Fortune 500 companies will be gone in ten years due to the influx of innovative companies that are disrupting every industry.
 According to Michael Dell, the rate of innovation is ten times what it was only three years ago.Those who resist digital transformation will become roadkill. @gerhard20 #sales #salesleadership Click To Tweet